Back to the blog

 Why It Still Works:

-• Combines classical development and tactical threat.
+Blending classical development and a tactical threat.

-• Forces Black to know specific, sharp responses.
+Forces Black to memorize precise, sharp replies.

 Modern Use: